wardi/wardi.github.io/_posts/2022-03-11-video-encoding.md

 The `INI` command sets the LCD display into 8-bit mode.
-This can only be done once after initial powerup and is ignored afterwards. `HID` enables the display but disables the blinking and underline cursor modes. `EI0` disables screen shifting on output and makes the cursor increment to the next location after each character is written.
+This can only be done once after initial powerup and is ignored afterwards. `HID` enables the display but disables the blinking and underline cursor modes. `EIN` disables screen shifting on output and makes the cursor increment to the next location after each character is written.